-An editor, educator, researcher and writer, most often of essays, but occasionally also of fiction and poetry. @OmNaes on Twitter.
+An editor, educator, researcher and writer, most often of essays, but occasionally also of fiction and poetry. @OmNaes.

-My essays primarily focus on Gothic, horror and weird fiction in its literary, cinematic, and sequential art guises.
-They have appeared in numerous collections and journals, many of them pictured here.
+Their (often his, rarely her) essays primarily focus on Gothic, horror and weird fiction in its literary, cinematic, and sequential art guises, and have appeared in numerous collections and journals, many of them pictured here.

-I teach a wide variety of undergraduate courses (on subjects including Gothic and horror fiction, American literature, comics and sequential art, literature and sexual/gender identities, and intersections between literary, film and digital cultural studies) at the University of Ottawa.
+Moreland teaches a wide variety of undergraduate courses (on subjects including Gothic and horror fiction, American literature, comics and sequential art, literary theory and philosophy, literature and sexuality/gender identities, and intersections between literary, film and digital cultural studies) for the English Department at the University of Ottawa.